Looking for support for your finance function? Book a time with an expert.

 The key difference:

-Working Capital includes all current assets and liabilities as shown on the balance sheet, while Net Working Capital focuses specifically on operational components, providing a more accurate picture of day-to-day liquidity needs.
+Working Capital consists of all current assets and liabilities reflected on the balance sheet, whereas Net Working Capital is targeted at operation-related activities, thus giving a clearer indication of working capital requirements.

-• M&A transactions, where purchase agreements may contain specific NWC targets that exclude certain current assets or liabilities
+• M&A transactions, where the Purchase Agreement may include specific targets for NWC, without certain current assets or liabilities.

-• Lending agreements, where banks may calculate covenant ratios using modified working capital definitions
+• Lending agreements where banks can determine covenant ratios using modified working capital definitions

 Net Working Capital Considerations